 - 3 tablespoons Lyle’s golden syrup corn syrup or honey can be substituted but the flavor will be different

-In a medium bowl, whisk together flour, baking powder, and baking soda.
+- In a medium bowl, whisk to combine flour, baking powder, and baking soda.

-In the bowl of an electric mixer, cream the butter and sugars until fluffy (about 3 minutes).
+- In the bowl of a stand mixer, beat butter and sugars until fluffy (about 3 minutes).

-Allow the dough to rest for 10 minutes so that the oats will absorb some moisture.
+- Allow the cookie dough to rest for 10 minutes so that the oats will absorb some moisture.

-Bake for 12-15 minutes or until the cookies are golden brown all over.
+- Bake cookies for 12-15 minutes or until golden brown all over.